cloudfoundry/docs-bosh/content/job-logs.md

 $ bosh run errand smoke-tests --download-logs --logs-dir ~/workspace/smoke-tests-logs
 ```

+!!! note
-<p class="note">Note: By default upon errand completion errand VM is deleted, so you cannot access logs saved to disk by the errand.
-You can use <code>--keep-alive</code> flag when running an errand to keep the VM with its logs.</p>
+    By default upon errand completion errand VM is deleted, so you cannot access logs saved to disk by the errand.
+You can use <code>--keep-alive</code> flag when running an errand to keep the VM with its logs.

 ---
 ### Monit logs {: #monit-logs }